Celebrating organisations taking action to support pollinators and tackle the ecological crisis.

 The West of England Metro Mayor Dan Norris has launched this year’s Bee Bold Awards to recognise businesses, organisations and schools that are taking positive action to support pollinators and wider nature.

-Winning organisations, selected by a panel of experts from across the region, will be presented with an award to recognise their fantastic efforts for pollinators and wider nature at a dedicated award ceremony this summer.
+Winning organisations, selected by a panel of experts from across the region, are presented with an award to recognise their fantastic efforts for pollinators and wider nature.

-Winners will also have their efforts captured in a professional video which will be promoted as good practice across the region and beyond via our website and social media channels.
+Their efforts are also captured in professional videos which get promoted as good practice via our website and social media channels.

 We all need to work together to protect and support pollinators and other species to recover and thrive.
 The Bee Bold Awards have help to share success stories and practical ideas from across our region.

-Below are some examples of action that we are looking to celebrate and promote for each category of organisation:
+Below are some examples of the different actions that we want to celebrate:

-12 outstanding projects from businesses, education providers and community groups have been announced across 2022 and 2023 as winners of Bee Bold Awards, celebrating innovative approaches that protect and support pollinators to recover and thrive.
-These practical ideas, assessed by a panel of local experts, showcase the region’s efforts and act as success stories to inspire others to take action.
+Since 2022, 18 outstanding projects from the business, education, and community sectors have been recognised as winners of the Bee Bold Awards.
+These organisations have taken innovative approaches to support pollinators and allowed nature to recover and thrive.
+Their practical actions, praised by a panel of local experts, highlight the region’s commitment to addressing the ongoing ecological crisis.

 Check out the previous Bee Bold Award winners and shortlisted organisations within our region using our interactive map.